tweag/pirouette/README.md

 In its current form, `pirouette` itself is still a research prototype and, hence, it has plenty of limitations.
-The overall approach of pirouette's symbolic engine is an intersetion of bounded model checking and symbolic executon, hence, it also carries the limitations of a model checker: it can be slow space can be slow and a model checker is not a substitute for a formal proof of correctness.
+The overall approach of pirouette's symbolic engine is an intersection of bounded model checking and symbolic execution, hence, it also carries the limitations of a model checker: exploration of the state space can be slow and it is not a substitute for a formal proof of correctness.

 ## Contributing